 RECOMMENDED: Shiba Inu – Bold, Spirited & Good Natured

 7. Japanese Spitz

 The Japanese Spitz is essentially the “Japanese Pomeranian.”
-Not only do they look eerily alike, but they’re both from the same spitz family.
-Other similar dog breeds include the Samoyed and American Eskimo Dog.
+Not only do they look eerily alike, but they’re both from the same spitz-dog family.
+Other similar dog breeds also from the spitz group include the Samoyed, American Eskimo and Husky.

-This spitz has great temperament – often playful with people and extremely obedient with owners.
-They thrive in a loving home and are certainly “family-oriented dogs.”
+This spitz has a great temperament.
+They’re playful with people and extremely obedient with owners.
+Simply put, they are “family-oriented dogs.”
 The Japanese Spitz also gets along with children and other calm dogs.
-Many would even recommend them as companions for elders.
+I would even recommend them as companions for seniors.

-Their devotion is top-notch, which explains why they’re such obedient dogs.
-If you shower them with love and kisses, you can bet they’ll reciprocate with undying loyalty and affection.
+Their unwavering loyalty and devotion is top-notch, which explains why they’re such obedient dogs.
+If you shower them with love and kisses, you can bet they’ll reciprocate the love back.

 RECOMMENDED: The Complete Guide to the Japanese Spitz

 Highlights: Devoted, Dignified, Fearless

 As the official dog breed of Japan, the Akita Inu is a national symbol of the country.
 So much so, that Prime Minister Shinzo Abe would gift these dogs to other national leaders and people of importance.
 Most notably, he gifted a dog to Vladimir Putin in 2012.